Deeds and Probate – Search and Purchase Online

 All deeds registered from the start of 1978 to date have been indexed and can be searched online.

 Please note that deeds registered between the years 1986 to 1991 inclusive do not currently have an associated address indexed.
 The intention is to add this information in due course.

-Prior to 1982, some deeds have been indexed (for example, approximately 700 deeds recorded in 1981) but no years have been completely indexed.
+Prior to 1978, some deeds have been indexed (for example, over 700 deeds recorded in 1977) but no years have been completely indexed.
 Further deeds are being added to the system on a daily basis.

 All probate records from 1940 to date have been indexed.

 The basic search screen enables you to use search criteria across both deeds and probate records.
 For example, if you just enter the surname ‘Smith’ it will look for any deeds and probate records that have been indexed with the surname ‘Smith’.
 This type of search will always take longer for your results to appear.
 To narrow down your results, and to obtain quicker performance, you can enter further search criteria.

 The quicker way to search is to use the advanced options for Deeds or Probate, albeit this will only search against the respective registry (if you search under the advanced deeds search, you will not get any probate documents and vice versa).